randyrossi/bmc64/README.md

 # Video + Timing C64/C128

 The machine is timed by the video mode you select.
 The default config provided defaults to 720p PAL 50hz on HDMI.
 This is a 'safe' mode that should work on all monitors.
+For HDMI, you should choose either a 50hz or 60hz mode.

 If you want to use composite out, you MUST change the machine_timing parameter in cmdline.txt to 'pal-composite'.
 Otherwise, you will have audio synchronization issues.
 You can change the machine to be NTSC if you want (see below).